Boosting galactic outflows with enhanced resolution: Discussion

 \subsection{Numerical uncertainties in resolving the multiphase structure of galactic outflows}

 Our results show that incrementally increasing resolution in the diffuse, outflowing gas boosts both the mass and energy loading factors of outflows as they escape the galaxy.
-In Section~\ref{sec:outflowstructure}, we tie this to a better-resolved multiphase structure, with the cold and hot phases each becoming more prominent and more energetic.
+In Section~\ref{sec:outflowstructure}, we tie this to a better-resolved multiphase structure.
 In this Section, we discuss the physical and numerical mechanisms responsible for this effect, and the remaining uncertainties associated with modelling the hydrodynamics of galactic outflows.

 Multiple physical processes are responsible for setting the multiphase structure of gas on small scales, ranging from shocks, hydrodynamical instabilities and cooling and heating processes (Section~\ref{sec:intro} and \citealt{Faucher-Giguere2023} for a review).
-The primary targets of this study are unresolved cooling instabilities in the diffuse gas (Figure~\ref{fig:examplecoolinglength}) leading to an artificial suppression of multiphase structures (e.g. discussion in \citealt{Hummels2019}).
+The primary target of this study is to better capture the poorly-resolved cooling length in the diffuse gas (Figure~\ref{fig:examplecoolinglength}).
+This can lead to an artificial suppression of multiphase structures (e.g. discussion in \citealt{Hummels2019}).
 We tackle the issue using the refinement strategy described in Section~\ref{sec:setup:refinement}, but a direct consequence of increasing resolution in the diffuse gas is to also help mitigate other numerical effects.